canonical/testflinger/docs/how-to/authentication.rst

 Authentication using Testflinger CLI
 ====================================

-:doc:`Authentication <../explanation/authentication>` is only required for submitting jobs with priority.
+:doc:`Authentication <../explanation/authentication>` is only required for submitting jobs with priority or submitting jobs to a restricted queue.

 Authenticating with Testflinger server requires a client id and a secret key.
 These credentials can be provided to the CLI using the environment variables